mmphego/mmphego.github.io/_posts/2026-03-05-Running-Google-ADK-Agents-on-AWS-Bedrock-via-LiteLLM.md

   emptyDir: {}
 ```

 This is fragile - it patches internals and will break if ADK refactors the eval storage classes.
-I've opened [a feature request](https://github.com/google/adk-python/issues/3887) for a proper `eval_storage_dir` parameter or `file://` URI support.
+I've opened [a feature request on Google ADK](https://github.com/google/adk-python/issues/3887) for a proper `eval_storage_dir` parameter or `file://` URI support.
 It's labelled `planned` by the ADK team, so hopefully this workaround has an expiry date.

 ---